 4.3.1 Operating modes - direction of current flow

-The current output can be used in two modes: sink or source.
-The diagram below explains how to connect the detector for each of the operating mode.
+The current output can be in two operating modes: sink or source.
+The method of connecting the detector for both modes is shown below.

 Figure 8: Connection of a gas detector according to the direction of current flow